natasarad02/natasarad02/README.md

 ## Experience

 I learned a lot of C, C++ and Java at college and a little bit of C# in high school.
 In Petnica, where I attended astronomy seminars, I got a lot of experience in Python (mainly data processing and calculations).
-I also attended two machine learning Hackathons, where I became interested in artificial intelligence.
+I also participated in two machine learning Hackathons, where I became interested in artificial intelligence.

 ## Projects